Forging business and trade connections across the Pacific region.

 Each Business Council is operated as a separate entity with its own membership base, structure and fees and an Executive Committee including Vice-Presidents, past Presidents and a President who is voted in each year by members and generally holds the position for three years.
 The Council is made up of experienced members who operate businesses in Australia and Pacific jurisdiction of each Council.
 The executive committee and a broad network of members are all accessible to members who join the Council.

 Australia Pacific Business Connections brings together these three Councils under the one hub site, as combined; they cover the Pacific Region that shares many similarities, complex cultures and operational challenges.
 The Councils are interconnected in many ways and share common interests, and strategic goals.
 Each Council is also operated by the same secretariat.
 Some business members join all three Councils; others join just one or two.
 You are welcome to choose a membership combination that aligns with your business interests in the region.

 This hub site collates information and updates from all three Business Councils.
 The hub will keep you up to date on important news, business and economic updates, exclusive events, ministerial meetings, business forums and notifications on the current political climate in the region, government and policy changes and much more that is relevant to the region of your membership.
 Your access to the sites depends on your membership status.
 Certain areas of the sites are locked as members-only content, other forms of content includes public content, this can be accessed by anyone, including non-members, we also offer sponsored content and advertising to our business members.

-If you would like to know more about our advertising and sponsored content offers and rates, please email
+If you would like to know more about our advertising and sponsored content offers and rates, please use our contact form.